EC528-Fall-2025/CloudNeuro-Tekton/Plugin/README.md

 ## 1. Deploy Orthanc via Helm
 **Recommendation**
 Edit `helm-orthanc.sh` before running it.
-Customize the release name and rout do your deployment does not conflict with others.
+Customize the release name and route so your deployment does not conflict with others.

 Deploy Orthanc by running:
 ```